 - Fully compliant with the Project 25 Common Air Interface.
 Can therefore interoperate with any similarly compliant radios. - Dual mode.
 Comprehensive analog and digital features ensure interoperability with analog or digital technology.
-The TB9100 can switch seamlessly between analog FM and digital P25 communications on a per-call basis.

-- Integrated built-in voting facility.
-In a TaitNet P25 network, TB9100 base stations use distributed voting to compare the received signals, selecting the best quality signal for transmission through the system.
-No external voter is needed. - Can be completely managed remotely from a PC running the Tait Customer Service Software: configuration, alarm monitoring, fault diagnosis, feature and firmware upgrades. - Rugged construction with generous heatsinks and fan-forced cooling for continuous operation from -30°C to +60°C (-22°F to +140°F).
+The TB9100 can switch seamlessly between analog FM and digital P25 communications on a per-call basis. - Integrated built-in voting facility.
+No external voter is needed. - Can be completely managed remotely from a PC running the Tait Customer Service Software: configuration, alarm monitoring, fault diagnosis, feature and firmware upgrades. - An integrated wiring solution is provided for the system control bus and DC power connections to each reciter. - Reciters can be replaced without affecting the operation of other reciters in the same subrack. - Rugged construction with generous heatsinks and fan-forced cooling for continuous operation from -30°C to +60°C (-22°F to +140°F).